Help Center/Cloud Container Engine/Best Practices/Disaster Recovery/Implementing High Availability for an Add-on

 5. Click OK.

-By default, the add-on scheduling policy can handle single-node faults.
-However, if your services require a higher SLA, you can create nodes with different AZ specifications on the node pool page and set the multi-AZ deployment mode of the add-on to the required mode.
+The default add-on scheduling policy can tolerate a single‑node failure.
+If your services require a higher SLA, you can create nodes in different AZs and set Multi AZ of the add-on to Forcible.

 1. Log in to the CCE console and click the cluster name to access the cluster console.